 How do we measure Employee Engagement?

 One of the tools that we use to measure employee engagement in the Civil Service is the People Survey.
-This year it ran from 19 September to 21 October 2011, in 97 organisations.
-Find out more about the Civil Service People Survey, how we measure employee engagement in the Civil Service and the results of the 2011 survey here.
+This year it will run from 1 October to 31 October, in 103 organisations.
+Find out more about the Civil Service People Survey, how we measure employee engagement and the results of the 2012 survey here

 The Employee Engagement Programme Team

-The Employee Engagement Programme Team is part of the HR and Capability Group which sits within the Efficiency and Reform Group in the Cabinet Office.
-The role of the HR and Capability Group is to strengthen the effectiveness of Civil Service organisations, leaders and workforce, to deliver Government business priorities and improve public services.
-In keeping with this remit, the employee engagement programme was established to help drive productivity and improve employee health and wellbeing across the Civil Service.
+The Employee Engagement Programme Team is part of the Analysis & Insight team which sits within the Government Innovation Group in the Cabinet Office.
+The role of the Government Innovation Group is to tackle social issues and support innovation both in and outside government by mobilising people, resources, programmes and data.
+The employee engagement programme was established to help drive productivity and improve employee health and wellbeing across the Civil Service.